Comparative Research center sweden

 The International Social Survey Programme (ISSP) is a cross-national collaboration programme conducting annual surveys on diverse topics relevant to the social sciences.
 The survey programme was established in 1984 by its founding members Australia, Germany, Great Britain and the United States.
 Since then, the ISSP has included members covering various cultures around the world.
 The questions in the survey are adapted to meet societal changes concerning for example; family and gender, social networks, work, environment, health, politics and sport and leisure.

-The Survey of Health, Ageing and Retirement in Europe (SHARE) is a multidisciplinary and cross-national panel database of micro data on health, socio-economic status and social and family networks of about 140 000 individuals aged 50 or older.
-SHARE covers 27 European countries and Israel.
+The Survey of Health, Ageing and Retirement in Europe (SHARE) is a multidisciplinary and cross-national research infrastructure for studying the effects of health, social, economic and environmental policies over the life-course of of European citizens and beyond.
+Since the beginning of SHARE in 2004 more than 140 000 individuals aged 50 or older have been interviewed.
+SHARE covers 28 European countries and Israel.

 SHARE aims at deepening the understanding of the consequences of an ageing population.
 The survey focuses on labour force participation, social and economic conditions, family network and health among other things.